danwallach/github-graders/README.md

 and you've already edited in the list of graders, as specified above.
 You can simply run `python3 github-graders.py --prefix comp215-week06`
 and it will print out everything you need.
-We post this on Piazza, with a private post visible only to the graders, and we ask the graders to edit it to mark the students as "done" when they're done with their grading session.
+We post this on Piazza, visible only to the graders, and we ask the graders to edit it to mark the students as "done" when they're done with their grading session.
 (This helps us see what graders haven't finished their work and, if necessary, assign other graders to pick up